Tramlink: Ancillary vehicles

 Engineers' vehicles used in Tramlink construction were hired for that purpose.

-In November 2006 Tramlink purchased five second-hand engineering vehicles from Deutsche Bahn.
+In November 2006, Tramlink purchased five second-hand engineering vehicles from Deutsche Bahn.
 These were two DB class Klv 53 engineers' trams (numbered 058 and 059 in Tramlink service), and three 4-wheel wagons (numbered 060, 061, and 062).
 Service tram 058 and trailer 061 were both sold to the National Tramway Museum in 2010.

+Future fleet

+In the 2020s, TfL began work to replace the CR4000 tram fleet, which are approaching their end of its life and becoming increasingly unreliable.
+In June 2023, one-fifth of the CR4000 fleet was temporarily withdrawn due to issues with their wheels.

+In January 2024, Tramtrack Croydon invited tenders for a base order of 24 new trams with an option for 16 more and a 30-year technical support contract, costed at £385 million.
+In September 2024, TfL announced that four manufacturers (Alstom, Construcciones y Auxiliar de Ferrocarriles, Hitachi Rail and Stadler Rail Valencia) had been invited to place bids.
+The new fleet is intended to replace the CR4000 trams, which are reaching the end of their design life.

 Fares and ticketing

 TfL Bus & Tram Passes are valid on Tramlink, as are Travelcards that include any of zones 3, 4, 5 and 6.

-Pay-as-you-go Oyster Card fares are the same as on London Buses, although special fares may apply when using Tramlink feeder buses.
+Pay-as-you-go Oyster card fares are the same as on London Buses, although special fares may apply when using Tramlink feeder buses.

 When using Oyster cards, passengers must touch in on the platform before boarding the tram.
 Special arrangements apply at Wimbledon station, where the Tramlink stop is within the National Rail and London Underground station.
 Tramlink passengers must therefore touch in at the station entry barriers then again at the Tramlink platform to inform the system that no mainline/LUL rail journey has been made.

-EMV contactless payment cards can also be used to pay for fares in the same manner as Oyster cards.
+Contactless payment cards can also be used to pay for fares in the same manner as Oyster cards.
 Ticket machines were withdrawn on 16 July 2018.